Report: Data Breach Exposes Victims on Abuse Prevention App

 The purpose of this web mapping project is to help make the internet safer for all users.

 To ensure our mission has the most significant impact possible, we’ve also built The Leak Box.

-Hosted on the dark web, the Leak Box allows ethical hackers to anonymously report any data breach they find online.
-We then verify and report any submission deemed a legitimate threat to the public’s safety.
+Situated on the dark web, the Leak Box enables ethical hackers to report any discovered online data breach anonymously.
+We then authenticate and disclose any submission that is assessed to be a legitimate risk to the safety of the public.

 We never sell, store, or expose any information we encounter during our security research.
 This includes any information reported to us via The Leak Box.